Czech conductor (b. 11 December 1841 in Prčici; d. 27 December 1903 in Prague), born Adolf Jan Antonin Tausik.

 Correspondence with Tchaikovsky

-6 letters from Tchaikovsky to Adolf Čech have survived, dating from 1888 to 1891, of which those highlighted in bold are available in English translation on this website:
+6 letters from Tchaikovsky to Adolf Čech have survived, dating from 1888 to 1891, all of which have been translated into English on this website:

 - Letter 3676 – 22 September/3 October 1888, from Frolovskoye